 How To Store Clover Microgreens

-After you harvest your clover microgreens you might be wondering how you're going to store them.
+After you harvest your clover microgreens, you might wonder how you will store them.
 Just simply place them loosely in a bowl or container and put them in the refrigerator.

 What Clover Microgreens can be used for

 Clover microgreens are a great additive for sandwiches and salads and have a juicy nutty flavor and crunchy texture.